The death toll from the Maui wildfires has climbed to 96. Here’s what we know about the deadliest US fire in over a century – KION546

 The death toll from the Maui wildfires has climbed to 96.
 Here’s what we know about the deadliest US fire in over a century

-(CNN) — Crews in west Maui are continuing the heart-wrenching work of sifting through the ashes of what used to be homes and beloved landmarks wiped out by the deadliest US wildfire in more than 100 years – and the death toll has been rising.
+(CNN) — Crews in west Maui are continuing the heart-wrenching work of sifting through the ashes of what used to be homes and beloved landmarks as the death toll from the deadliest US wildfire in more than 100 years is still rising.

-There have been 96 confirmed deaths from the fire, officials said in an update Sunday night local time, an increase from the previous count of 93 fatalities.
-And there’s still people unaccounted for as search teams with cadaver dogs look for remains in decimated neighborhoods.
+Ninety-six people have been confirmed dead, officials said Sunday night, an uptick from the previous count of 93.
+An unknown number of people are still unaccounted for as search teams with cadaver dogs look for remains in devastated neighborhoods.

 Live Updates: Maui wildfires leave a trail of death and destruction